chef/chef-web-docs/chef_master/source/windows.rst

 ``:nothing``
    .. tag resources_common_actions_nothing

    This resource block does not act unless notified by another resource to take action.
-Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Infra Client run.

    .. end_tag